ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/route53-zone.md

 When prompted, fill the variables with appropriate values.

-Once the terraform has ran successfully, you will receive the `Zone_ID` and `Nameservers` as outputs.
+After terraform has run, you will receive the `Zone_ID` and `Name servers` as outputs.

-These outputs will now need to be passed to the Cloud Platform team, who will verify the Hosted Zone.
+Once you have these, please contact the Cloud Platform team via the `#ask-cloud-platform` Slack channel.
+Provide them with the zone_ID and nameservers values, and they will verify that your hosted zone has been created successfully.

 [env-repo]: https://github.com/ministryofjustice/cloud-platform-environments